Do you need to quickly get system information about your WordPress site?

 You can access it by logging in to your WordPress admin area and visiting the Tools » Site Health page.

 Here, WordPress will show a Site Health Status report and highlight any critical issues that need your attention.
-For more details, please see our guide on how to get the perfect WordPress site health score.
+For more details, please see our guide on how to get the perfect WordPress Site Health score.

-To get system information, you need to switch to the ‘Info’ tab on the Site Health page.
-From here, you will see important system information neatly organized into categories.
+To access system information, you must switch to the ‘Info’ tab on the Site Health page.

 You can click on the ‘Copy to Clipboard’ button to copy all of the information.
 After that, you can just paste this information anywhere you need to share it.